danny-1001/Weather-Widget/README.md

 Improved version of weather widget assignment

 #Technologies used:
--HTML5
+-HTML5.
--Bootstrap
+-Bootstrap.
--SCSS / CSS
+-SCSS / CSS.
--JavaScript
+-JavaScript.
--jQuery
+-jQuery.

 #Implementation:
 -I used HTML to form the layout of the weather widget app like where the api information was going to be displayed and in what containers.

--I used JavaScript and jQuery to fetch the Weather Map api data and display it in the container
+-I used JavaScript and jQuery to fetch the Weather Map api data and display it in the container.

 -I used Bootstrap to give the layout columns and rows as well as styling certain elements of the submit button.